darthvader1118/SpotifyForum/README.md

-# Spotify Music Forum
+#TrackShare

-A forum where one can share playlists and users rate and comment on it
+TrackShare is a music sharing forum for Spotify where users can share playlists made in Spotify and discuss them.
+Users need to be logged in to their Spotify accounts to post a playlist or comment on any playlists.
+To see how the app works, visit http://trackshareproject.herokuapp.com/.